mpaktiti/blog/content/blog/on-being-different/index.md

 I hope Imane Khelif wins the gold medal.
 And that she makes a lot of money out of suing everyone for defamation.

 ![Imane Khelif celebrating](khelif.png)

+PS: She did win the gold metal.
+And she did sue J.K.
+Rowling and Elon Musk for defamation!